 CES Applied Working Group

 Thanks to the Cultural Evolution Society grant, this Applied Working Group (AWG) will actively work on issues that contemporary hunter-gatherer communities face in relation to their educational options.
-The project runs for 18 months, starting in January 2023.
+The project ran for 18 months, ending in September 2024.

-In this project, we work with individuals from hunter-gatherer communities, educational policy-makers and practitioners, and other researchers, to promote more just, inclusive, and scientifically-informed approaches to education.
-We will explore the ways in which local schools can be made more inclusive and friendly for hunter-gatherer children.
-At the same time will identify the ways in which their traditional practices might be useful for educational efforts on a global scale – for more just, sustainable, effective, and engaging education for all.
+In this project, we worked with individuals from hunter-gatherer communities, educational policy-makers and practitioners, and other researchers, to promote more just, inclusive, and scientifically-informed approaches to education.
+We explored ways in which local schools can be made more inclusive and friendly for hunter-gatherer children.
+At the same time discussed ways in which their traditional practices might be useful for educational efforts on a global scale – for more just, sustainable, effective, and engaging education for all.